dandoyle85/Cloud/README.md

-# PowerHouse MVP - Phase 1.6
+# PowerHouse MVP - Phase 1.7

 ## New Features
-- Niche buttons are compact (fit text, not full width)
-- Keyword fallback prompt now requires 10 blog-worthy keyword expansions (AdSense-ready)
-- Each keyword includes blog titles, YouTube Shorts hooks, Pinterest pin ideas
-- Mobile-friendly layout and prompt textarea with copy button
+- Hot Niches now pull from multiple live sources (Google Trends, Reddit, YouTube, Amazon, Udemy, Wikipedia)
+- Evergreen niches refresh dynamically (no hard-coded staleness)
+- Manual "Add Niche" box lets you inject your own ideas
+- Refresh button + timestamp so you know when niches last updated
+- Fallback always ensures at least a list of niches is returned

 ## Deploy
 1. Push repo to GitHub.